Extended Stay director nominees say Blackstone deal undervalues company

 The trio said the company is expected to benefit from an upswing in travel and demand for lodging after the pandemic.

-Specifically they say they see value in the company’s real estate and think new unit growth can be accelerated through better collaboration with developers and franchisees.
-They leave open the door to a sale.
+They cited value in the company’s real estate and said new unit growth could be accelerated through better collaboration with developers and franchisees.
+They left open the door to a sale.

 Capital expenditure needs would be manageable and opportunities would include “both asset sales or a sale of the whole Company,” the letter said.

-Leven was president of Las Vegas Sands, Joyce was chief executive officer of Choice hotels where he oversaw the franchise system and Bierkan was CEO of RLJ Lodging Trust.
+Leven was president of Las Vegas Sands, Joyce was CEO of Choice hotels where he oversaw the franchise system, and Bierkan was CEO of RLJ Lodging Trust.

 Our Standards: The Thomson Reuters Trust Principles.